bloominstituteoftechnology/node-auth3-project/README.md

 ## Description

-In this project we'll implement a full authentication workflow (register/login/logout/restrict endpoint) using `Node.js`, `Express`, `SQLite` and `JSON Web Tokens` on the server and a `React` Web Application for the client.
+In this project we'll implement a full authentication workflow (register/login/logout/restrict endpoint) using `Node.js`, `Express`, `SQLite` and `JSON Web Tokens` on the server and a `React` Web Application for the client..

 ### Download Project Files